Blog

 • Shared leads are lower cost upfront but often higher cost per client.

 The most important metric is not cost per lead.
-It is:
+Instead, it is:

 • Cost per appointment